Jay Winik

-Jay Winik (born February 8, 1957) is a New York Times best-selling author and American historian who is best known for his book April 1865: The Month That Saved America.
+Jay Winik (born February 8, 1957) is an author and historian who wrote April 1865: The Month That Saved America.

 Education and early career

 Winik is an honors graduate of Yale College.
 He also holds an M.Sc. in economics from the London School of Economics with distinction and a Ph.D. from Yale University.
 He played on the Yale tennis team and was an editor of the Yale Daily News.